auoza99/PNAS_OKS2026/README.md

 [tdata,rho_data,C_data,S_data,xp] = ContinuumPDESolver(readmatrix('rho_initial.csv'),readmatrix('C_initial.csv'),readmatrix('S_initial.csv'),3,0.05,320,16384,2^(-12),800)

 The quasistatic model (Eq.
 14 in the paper) is solved by the MATLAB code QuasistaticPDESolver.m.
-The command for generating the data is in Figure 6 is
+The command for generating the data in Figure 6 is

 [tdata,rho_data] = QuasistaticPDESolver(readmatrix('rho_initial.csv'),3,0.05,320,16384,2^(-12),800)